Shawn Desman

-Shawn Bosco Fernandes (born January 12, 1982), known by his stage name Shawn Desman, is a Canadian singer, songwriter, dancer, and television personality.
-Shawn was a staple of Canada's R&B scene in the 2000s and 2010s.
+Shawn Bosco Fernandes (born January 12, 1982), known by his stage name Shawn Desman, is a Canadian singer, songwriter, dancer, actor and choreographer.

 Early life

 Shawn Desman attended St. Francis of Assisi Elementary School in Toronto.
 After discovering his passion for performing, Desman's parents encouraged him to pursue a career in music.
-From age nine to 16, he made four Portuguese albums under his legal name, Shawn Fernandes.
-In 1998, Shawn was in the Boomtang Boys video for their song "Squeezetoy" as a dancer.
-According to his own account, he adopted the name Desman because in his youth his friends referred to him as "Dez, man" – thus creating his artistic pseudonym Desman.
+From age nine to 16, he made Portuguese albums and toured under his legal name, Shawn Fernandes.
+In 1998, Shawn was in The Boomtang Boys video for their song "Squeeze Toy" as a dancer.

 Career

-2002–2005: Early beginnings
+2002–2005: Debut Album and Back for More

 At 18, Desman was signed to BMG Music Canada and started recording an album, which was released in 2002.
 The self-titled breakthrough album featured three top ten singles ("Shook", "Spread My Wings" and "Get Ready") on the Canadian charts.
 The album went on to achieve gold certification in Canada.
 The single, "Spread My Wings", is a cover of the unreleased group Vega, featuring Chilli of TLC.

-His follow-up album, Back for More garnered a Juno Award for Best R&B Recording which featured the number one hit single "Let's Go".
+His follow-up album, Back for More garnered a Juno Award for the R&B/Soul Recording of the Year which featured the single "Let's Go".
 After the release of his second album, BMG dropped him from the label.
-Undeterred and optimistic about his future, he was signed to Universal Music Canada.
+He was then signed to Universal Music Canada.

-2010–2013: Fresh, and producer work
+2010–2015: Fresh and Alive

 His 2010 album Fresh garnered two gold singles, one platinum single, Video of the Year at the Much Music Video Awards, Canadian Dance/Pop Song of the year at the Stylus Awards, as well as SOCAN Number 1 Award for Electric/Night Like This.

-Shawn Desman is also a producer and has worked with various artists producing hit singles for Nick Carter, Kreesha Turner, Keshia Chanté as well as contestants on YTV's The Next Star where he produced the song (One More First Chance) for Brock Zanrosso in 2009 and "It Might Be You" for contestant Parker Schmidt in 2011.
+Desman is also a producer and has worked with various artists producing hit singles for Nick Carter, Kreesha Turner, Keshia Chanté as well as contestants on YTV's The Next Star, where he produced the song (One More First Chance) for Brock Zanrosso in 2009 and "It Might Be You" for contestant Parker Schmidt in 2011.

-2013–2018: Alive, and being dropped by Universal Music

 In 2013, Shawn Desman released his fourth studio album, Alive, along with an accompanying short film of the same name.
-The album spawned two hit singles; "Nobody Does It Like You" and "Dum Da Dum".
-But in 2015, Universal Music told him that they would be dropping Desman from the label to move in a different direction.
-In 2018, due to low ticket sales, a Shawn Desman concert in Wasaga Beach was made free for the public.
+The album spawned two singles; "Nobody Does It Like You" and "Dum Da Dum".
+In 2015, he released the songs "Victoria" and "Obsession", and was dropped by Universal Music.